jakub-g/blog-wip-public/webperf-getting-started/Getting started with web performance.md

 # Getting started with web performance in 2019

-There's many very good articles out there how to use a new feature X or technique Y or tool Z to improve the performance of your websites.
+There are many very good articles out there on how to use new feature X or technique Y or tool Z to improve the performance of your websites.
 Navigating the labyrinth of modern web performance might be tough though if you're new to the topic.
 In this article I will try to come up with a guide to getting started your performance journey.

 # Know your users

-Before you start, it's good to know who are your users, and how they use your website, in order to take informed decisions later.
-The important things from performance aspect are for example:
+Before you start, it's good to know who your users are and how they use your website, in order to make informed decisions later.
+The important things from a performance aspect are for example:

 - % of users on mobile vs desktop browsers,
 - split of audience by browser engine: Chrome-like, Safari, Firefox, Edge, IE,
 - split of audience by country.

-Very likely you're already using analytics tool that can answer those questions.
+You're very likely already using analytics tools that can answer those questions.
 Take some time to analyze this data and **write it down somewhere**, including the analysis date, so it's easily accessible when you need it, and available for re-evaluation and comparison in a few months.

-_Note that global stats are often different than local ones_: in particular, in countries with high data costs, proxying browsers like UC Browser, Opera Mini etc. are heavily popular, while almost unused elsewhere.
+_Note that global stats are often different than local ones_: in particular, in countries with high data costs, proxying browsers like UC Browser, Opera Mini etc. are very popular, while almost unused elsewhere.

 # Identify test URLs

 Come up with a few URLs that will be representative candidates for performance analysis and optimization.
-Probably you want some URLs that receive **high amount of traffic**, have **relatively stable content** over time, and give a good **approximation of various features** of your website.
+You probably want some URLs that receive a **high amount of traffic**, have **relatively stable content** over time, and give a good **approximation of various features** of your website.

-Your landing page is a first natural candidate.
-If you're a newspaper, a selected popular  past article will be another one.
+Your landing page is a natural first candidate.
+For a newspaper, a popular past article would be another candidate.

 For example, Wikimedia's performance team uses "Barack Obama" and "Sweden" articles from English Wikipedia in their benchmarks and performance monitoring.

 # Get to know the tools

-Run your page in several performance tools, to get familiar with them, and identify some "quick wins".
-Each of those tools can provide some insights that others may be missing, or can explain it better, so it's worth trying them all to see which ones are most useful for your particular use cases.
+Run your page in several performance tools, to get familiar with them and identify some "quick wins".
+Different tools might provide insights that others are missing, or might explain something better than others – so it's worth trying them all to see which ones are most useful for your particular use cases.

-- **Lighthouse** is probably the easiest to get started, provides lots of details relevant for modern JS-heavy web applications: run the audit locally via "Audits" tab in Chrome Dev Tools, or from any browser [via a webapp](https://developers.google.com/web/tools/lighthouse/run) or [via WPT](https://www.webpagetest.org/lighthouse).
+- **Lighthouse** is probably the easiest to get started with, and provides lots of details relevant for modern JS-heavy web applications: run the audit locally via "Audits" tab in Chrome Dev Tools, or from any browser [via a webapp](https://developers.google.com/web/tools/lighthouse/run) or [via WPT](https://www.webpagetest.org/lighthouse).
 - **[WebPageTest](https://www.webpagetest.org/)** is the "Swiss Army knife" of web performance, very powerful and with many "hidden features" for advanced users.
 The more you dive into webperf, the more you will be using it.
 [Using WebPageTest](http://shop.oreilly.com/product/0636920033592.do) book is a great reference.
 - **[Yellow Lab Tools](https://yellowlab.tools/)** can also provide a useful breakdown of various performance metrics.
-- While not strictly performance-focused, check also **[WebHint](https://webhint.io/scanner/)** and **[RedBot](https://redbot.org/)** which can uncover interoperability and correctness issues of your website, suggest improvements, and help you get rid of useless HTTP headers.
+- While not strictly performance-focused, also check out **[WebHint](https://webhint.io/scanner/)** and **[RedBot](https://redbot.org/)** which can uncover interoperability and correctness issues of your website, suggest improvements, and help you get rid of useless HTTP headers.
 - Check also **[SiteSpeed.io](https://www.sitespeed.io/)** for a vast collection of open source webperf tools.

 At this point, you will already know some things that are relatively easy to get fixed (at least in theory), but have high impact: uncompressed assets, unoptimized images etc.